Can you teach me to clean a skull or offer any internships?

 Can I visit / tour your shop?

-Customers are welcome to come into the main shop building, where they can get a partial glimpse into my process and see some skulls that are in various stages of cleaning.
-Soon there will also be a mini colony of ambassador beetles living there for you to view.
-This is the only public portion of my business, as the rest is located in various spots around our private property.
+Customers are welcome to visit the main shop building, where they can get a partial glimpse into my process and see some skulls that are in various stages of cleaning.
+There is a colony of ambassador Dermestid beetles living there for you to view in action.
+This is the only public portion of my business, as the rest is spread out around private property.
 Customers are welcome to come by appointment to drop off and receive skulls.
 If you are not a customer but just curious about visiting, I’m sorry to say I don’t have the availability to host you at the moment.